 Reality Check: Before Angels, You Still Need Money

-Angel investors, especially angel investors in Texas, very very rarely fund ideas or even MVPs.
+Angel investors, especially angel investors outside of SV, very very rarely fund ideas or even MVPs.
 They fund companies who can show credible traction with paying, or at least strongly interested, customers.
 All the cloud products and X-as-a-Service economics don’t change the fact that getting there usually takes some real money.
 The result is that, in the vast majority of instances I’ve observed, founders who close on seed money were supported first either by a decent amount of their own funds, or by affluent (accredited) friends and family.

 Truth: many, if not most, founders who start successful startups are not coming from working class, or even middle class backgrounds.
 They’re able and willing to take risks many others won’t because they have a personal support network to (i) fund them before professional angels are interested, and (ii) keep them from hitting rock bottom if everything blows up.
 That or they’ve already earned some money and have built their own bootstrap fund.
 They’re still ballsy risk-takers, no doubt, but they usually have parachutes unavailable to a good portion of the population.
 In any event, they are not attending pitch competitions or angel meet-ups before they even have a functional product, credible traction, and a rational business model.
 They use F&F money first to get there, and then go after angels.

 As a side note: I’m not writing the above to discourage anyone without affluent friends and family or a decent savings account from pursuing their dreams.
 I’ve of course also seen successful founders who risked actual homelessness to build their companies, but those are few and far between.
 If you’re going to do it, at least know what you’re getting into, and what resources others had available to them before they themselves took the plunge.

 The Structure of a Friends and Family Round

 So friends and family rounds are important.
 Very important.
 A few key principles for structuring one:

 - Everyone should still be an accredited investor.